Muse-IRS/aetios-muse-systemic-matrix/LICENSING.md

 # LICENSING.md
 Aétios Muse Systemic Matrix (AMSM)
 Silence-First Framework (SSF)

-Version: 1.0
+Version: 1.1
-Status: Public reference — binding notice
+Status: Public reference — informational notice (non-binding)
 Last update: 2026

 ---

 ## 1. Scope of This Document

-This document clarifies the licensing and usage conditions of the **Aétios Muse Systemic Matrix (AMSM)** repository and its core component, the **Silence-First Framework (SSF)**.
+This document clarifies the licensing and usage context of the **Aétios Muse Systemic Matrix (AMSM)** repository and its core component, the **Silence-First Framework (SSF)**.

-It does **not** replace the Apache License 2.0.
+It does **not** replace, override, or modify the Apache License 2.0.
-It complements it by describing **governance, usage intent, and commercial pathways**.
+It is provided as an **informational notice** describing:

+- governance intent,
+- recommended usage pathways,
+- optional commercial and compliance programs.

 ---